avazque008/yakety/README.md

 ## Web Application Deployemnt URL

-// Need To be Place Here //
+// Needs To Be Deploy //